 NEOs could earn between 0% and 150% of their target SMIP awards based on the Company's performance with respect to the non-GAAP operating income and revenue goals, with a threshold opportunity at 50% of the target award.
-The SMIP goals approved by the Committee at the start of fiscal year 2021 were challenging, with threshold levels of revenue and non-GAAP operating income performance set above fiscal year 2020 results, so that no awards would be earned unless the Company improved over fiscal year 2020 performance.
-At target, the goals represented year-over-year revenue growth of approximately 7% and expansion of non-GAAP operating income margin to approximately 12.0% from 10.8% in fiscal year 2020.
+The SMIP goals approved by the Compensation Committee at the start of fiscal year 2022 were challenging, with threshold levels of revenue and non-GAAP operating income performance set above fiscal year 2021 results, so that no awards would be earned unless the Company improved over fiscal year 2021 goals and performance.
+At target, the initial goals represented year-over-year constant currency organic revenue growth of approximately 10%, plus forecasted growth for the PK business that the Company acquired in December 2021, and expansion of non-GAAP operating income margin to approximately 13.8% in fiscal year 2022 from 13.1% in fiscal year 2022, the revenue and non-GAAP operating income goals were increased to the amounts set forth in the table above to include the anticipated contributions from the ServiceSource business from the acquisition date through the end of the fiscal year.

-The amount of each NEO's earned SMIP award was determined by reference to the officer's individual target opportunity, which was established by the Committee at the start of the year and expressed as a percentage of base salary.
-The target opportunities for Messrs.
-Caldwell, Valentine and Rosso were increased from fiscal year 2020 to more closely align to target compensation opportunities for public company executive officers.
+The amount of each NEO's earned SMIP award was determined by reference to the NEO's individual target opportunity, which was established by the Compensation Committee at the start of the fiscal year and expressed as a percentage of base salary.
+The target opportunities for Mr. Rosso and Ms. Fogarty (as a percentage of base salary) were increased from fiscal year 2021 to more closely align their target cash incentive compensation opportunities and total target direct compensation to the median of the company's sales and account management functions and the focus for those departments on year-over-year revenue growth and profitability.
 Generally, the Compensation Committee seeks to set target total cash compensation (base salary plus target cash incentive award) at a level that requires our NEOs to achieve above-market performance to earn total cash compensation that exceeds the median of our peer group.